-This topic describes how the Gorouter, the main component in Cloud Foundry’s routing tier, routes HTTP traffic within Cloud Foundry (CF).
+This topic describes how the Gorouter, the main component in the Swisscom Application Cloud (APC) routing tier, routes HTTP traffic within App Cloud.

 X-Forwarded-For is present, the Gorouter appends the load balancer’s IP address to it and forwards the list.
 If